trueos/trueos-docs/trueos-handbook/install.rst

 `TrueOS® website <https://www.trueos.org/downloads/>`_.

 :numref:`Figure %s <downloadscreen1>` below shows the |trueos| website, and how to download a STABLE or UNSTABLE version of |trueos|.
-It also shows a drop down menu containing the different types of install files available for download.
+There is also a :guilabel:`Browse Downloads` option which links to all the download directories.

 .. _downloadscreen1:

 .. figure:: images/downloadscreen1.png
    :scale: 100%

-   UNSTABLE or STABLE Download Screen
+   |trueos| Download Screen

 To install a graphical desktop, download the |trueos| Desktop option.
-Then, depending on the file chosen, either burn it to a DVD media or write it to a removable USB device.

 If installing a command-line only server is preferred, download and begin installing the |trueos| Server option.